BVSc MVS CertVA CertSAM PGDip(PainMgt) MRCVS

 Sharon has been at the clinic since 2014 having previously worked in a dog grooming salon.

-She achieved her Animal Nursing Assistant (ANA) qualification in 2018 and is now at college studying towards her Registered Veterinary Nurse (RVN) qualification.
+She achieved her Animal Nursing Assistant (ANA) qualification in 2018 and passed her exams to become a Registered Veterinary Nurse (RVN) in December 2021.

 Clinical Animal Behaviourist/Practice Manager